 If you’re thinking about resale value, put yourself in a potential buyer’s shoes.
 What features would they find most appealing?
 Functionality is almost always at the top of the list.
 Ample storage space is a non-negotiable for most people, so a remodel is the perfect time to ensure you have adequate storage for all your cookware and small appliances.
 While it’s tempting to go with the latest trends, avoid prioritizing style over function.
 Timeless designs that you can see in our gallery tend to have more staying power and won’t feel dated in a few years.
 A well-organized, highly functional kitchen will always be a major draw.

-Balancing Personal Taste with Resale Value
+How to Balance Personal Taste with Resale Value

 Your home should be a reflection of you, but it’s wise to find a middle ground between your personal taste and what will appeal to future buyers.
 A thoughtful design can create a kitchen that is both beautiful and practical for years to come.
 Think about how your family might grow and change, and choose finishes that are durable and classic.
 This doesn’t mean your kitchen has to be boring!
 You can always add personality with elements that are easy to change, like paint colors, light fixtures, and hardware.
 Working with a professional on our design and build services team can help you strike that perfect balance, creating a space you’ll love that also makes smart financial sense.